KevinMartinezC/KevinMartinezC/README.md

 - 👯 **Looking to collaborate on:** Open source Android projects and innovative mobile solutions
 - 💬 **Ask me about:** Android development, Kotlin, UI/UX design, and mobile app optimization
 - 📫 **How to reach me:** [Connect with me on LinkedIn](https://www.linkedin.com/in/kevinmrtinez) or [Email me](mailto:ceronk003@gmail.com)
-- ⚡ **Fun fact:** I debug with println statements and I'm not ashamed! 😄

 ---